-Determine which COM port was assigned to the USB programming cable on your PC.
+If you are using a USB port to connect your computer to the RCM4100/RCM4110, click on the "Communications" tab and verify that Use USB to Serial Converter is selected to support the USB programming cable.
+Click OK.
+You may have to determine which COM port was assigned to the RS-232/USB converter.
 Open Control Panel > System > Hardware > Device Manager > Ports and identify which COM port is used for the USB connection.
 In Dynamic C, select Options > Project Options, then select this COM port on the Communications tab, then click OK.
-You may type the COM port number followed by Enter on your computer keyboard if the COM port number is outside the range on the dropdown menu.
+You may type the COM port number followed by Enter on your computer keyboard if the COM port number is outside the range on the drop-down menu.

-Use the File menu to open the sample program PONG.C, which is in the Dynamic C SAMPLES folder.
-Press function key F9 to compile and run the program.
+Now find the file PONG.C, which is in the Dynamic C SAMPLES folder.
+To run the program, open it with the File menu, compile it using the Compile menu, and then run it by selecting Run in the Run menu.
 The STDIO window will open on your PC and will display a small square bouncing around in a box.